-Tailing involves cleaning their genital area with warm water and drying gently and thoroughly before putting on a fresh diaper
+Tailing involves cleaning their genital area with warm water and drying gently and thoroughly before putting on a fresh diaper.

 Never, EVER leave your baby unattended.
 Babies can drown in as little as one inch of water.
-Before you give your baby a bath, gather all necessary supplies and put them with arms-reach.
+Before you give your baby a bath, gather all necessary supplies and put them within arms-reach.
 If you do forget something mid-bath, bring your baby with you.
 A wet shirt is a small price to pay for your baby’s safety.

 Babies’ soft, smooth skin gets very slippery after a bath, so keep a towel handy so you can immediately bundle them up.